Hormonal pills are possible. Rating of the best contraceptives

 • Exluton (linestrenol 0.5 mg).

 • Charosetta.
-The active substance is desogestrel at a dosage of 75 mcg.
-Tablets do not cause significant disturbances in carbohydrate, lipid metabolism, hemostasis.
+The active substance is desogestrel in a dosage of 75 mcg.
+The tablets do not cause significant disturbances in carbohydrate, lipid metabolism, or hemostasis.

 • Microlut (levonorgestrel 0.03 mg).